Once you've booked your flight you'll need to think about what you're going to bring and how you're getting to campus.

 Check which terminal you're flying into.
-All flights arrive into Terminals 2, 3 and 5.
-Direct arrivals from red list countries are immediately transferred to Terminal 4 to pass through immigration.
+Flights arrive into Terminals 2, 3, 4 and 5.

 Alternatively, you can take the free underground Heathrow Express transfer to the Central bus station.
 You'll need to get a free transfer ticket from one of the self-service machines next to the entry gates.
 The journey takes about 20 minutes.

 From the Central bus station, journeys take two to three hours to Bath Bus Station depending on traffic.
 They depart at various times of the day and night.

 You can book an e-ticket online in advance.
 Single journeys cost around £25-35 and there are discounts available in the 'offers' section of the website.
 There are no ticket offices for National Express at Heathrow, so you will need to have already purchased a ticket, or use one of the automated ticket machines.

 Once you've chosen a time, we recommend that you purchase the fully flexible fare for a small additional cost, just in case you don't arrive at the Heathrow bus station in time or you're delayed earlier in your journey.
 If you need to change to a different coach, you can manage your booking or go to the travel centre at the Central bus station, where it says 'coach tickets'.

 When you're about to board the coach, you can show a printed copy of your ticket or a digital copy on your phone.

 Private taxi transfers from Heathrow to Bath take two to three hours depending on traffic and cost around £135-£150.
 Some options include:

 Air Decker operates an hourly bus service from Bristol Airport to Bath which costs £16.
 Payments can be made directly upon boarding.
 The bus is green and will be numbered A4.
 It picks up from right outside the terminal.